tra38/The-Atheists-Who-Believe-In-God/atheists.md

 ###Tue Aug 07 2007

-Jewell Cassin (a 32-year-old White wealthy high school graduate) entered a church, ready to deliver a speech to religious people.
+Jewell Cassin (a 32-year-old white wealthy high school graduate) entered a church, ready to deliver a speech to religious people.
 He saw religion as a force of evil that has to be countered for progress to be made.
 Only a speech will sway people away from religion and onto the straight path of atheism.
 Jewell Cassin had extensive experience in preaching his views to theists.
 He was not afraid.
 As Jewell Cassin entered the church, he heared a small rasping noise. he knew that it was because of the wind, and not a sign of angels and demons fighting each other (as angels and demons do not exist).

 Jewell Cassin used practical experience and common sense to argue that the world is just one big simulation, run by a supercomputer called The Unblinking Eye.
 Jewell Cassin argued that the Unblinking Eye was an impersonal force that can only be understood as a part of nature, similar to that of gravity.